 Besides demonstrating the ability to read primary texts in classical Chinese, the student will take (or have taken) four years of modern Chinese (Mandarin).
 This will substitute for either the French or German departmental modern language requirement.
 Students are also encouraged to consider substituting Japanese for the remaining departmental language requirement.
 This can be done with the permission of his or her advisor and the Director of Graduate Studies.
 Spending at least a semester in China or Taiwan for advanced language study is highly recommended.

-The Graduate College requires that all PhD students minor in one area outside their department.
+The University Graduate School requires that all PhD students minor in one area outside their department.
 Outside minors that best complement the study of Chinese Thought include (but are not limited to):

 East Asian Languages and Cultures